 6. Plan for failure

 When you run into an obstacle, don’t allow yourself to get emotionally down.
 Whether you get sick and stop planning for a week, or if you lost your planner.
-When you run into a problem, you get an
+When you run into a problem, you get an opportunity to learn how to fix problems.

 Your failures don’t have to define you.
-Your emotional stress doesn’t have to derail your forward progress to
+Your emotional stress doesn’t have to derail your forward progress to eventually victory.
+Focus on the big picture and, most importantly, focus on solving problems in the here and now to take you one step closer to your eventual goal.

 7. Keep it visible